covcom/300CEM/Week_03_XML_and_Gradle/README.md

 ### Gradle build system

 The ultimate targets for Android application development are apk files.
 We need to provide resources in xml format and Java source codes to make it happen.
-But the problem is that, as you have seen already, the system is very complicated with so many different packages/resrouces - We need a build tool that is powerful enough to handle all these, not just a `javac` or `make`.
-Fortunately in Android Studio the build process is (almost!) automated.
+But the problem is that, as you have seen already, the system is very complicated with such a lot of different packages/resources - We need a build tool that is powerful enough to handle all these, not just a `javac` or `make`.
+Fortunately, in Android Studio the build process is (almost!) automated.
 We don't normally interfere with it.
 But it's important you understand how the build system works.
 In particular, there're three things that you need to be aware of:

 1. Files generated by Android Studio for build purposes.
 Among those files, the most important one is the R.java.
 2. The build.gradle syntax.